Video Assignments are now possible on Blackboard using Echo360 (Otago Capture)

 - Submitting a Video as an assignment on Blackboard for students

-- Video guide for using this at Otago.
+- Video guide for using this at Otago (please note that ‘Mashups’ has been replaced with ‘Add Content’)

 Instructions for staff

-- Put a note that students must use the Echo360 Video Library from the Mashups part of the text editor.
+- Put a note that students must use the Echo360 Video Library from the ‘Add Content’ part of the text editor.

 - Grade the assignments inside Blackboard.

-Recordings are stored on Echo360 and as such don’t contribute towards your blackboard quota.
-These recordings once submitted cannot be edited by the students but they will display in their student library.
+Recordings are stored in Echo360 and as such don’t contribute towards your Blackboard quota.
+These recordings, once submitted, cannot be edited by the students but they will display in their Echo360 Libraries.

 Instructions for Students